-Continuing Medical Education (CME) is a way for licensed physicians to expand their skill sets.
-The medical field is constantly evolving, developing new techniques, and incorporating new technology into solutions which makes it important to stay on top of medical innovations and new treatment therapies.
+Continuing medical education (CME) offers licensed physicians the opportunity to expand their skill sets.
+The medical field is constantly evolving, developing new techniques, and incorporating new technology into solutions.
+These changes make it important to stay on top of medical innovations and new treatment therapies.

-Meeting CME requirements, however, isn’t just a useful way to boost a career; it’s important to meet these requirements to retain medical licenses.
+Meeting CME requirements, however, isn’t just a useful way to boost a career and increase knowledge; it’s important to meet these requirements to retain medical licenses.

-Category 1 demands that a course or activity meet the standards of an organization that specializes in measuring CME participation.
+Category 1 demands that a course or activity meet the standards of an organization that specializes in measuring CME credits and participation.

 These credits will be awarded if there is clear educational value in the course or activity and the physician passes the minimum performance requirement.
 Of the guiding organizations, the American Medical Association (AMA) is at the forefront.

-An AMA credit must meet the standards of the Physician’s Recognition Award and must also have been certified to be an academically rigorous course or activity.
+An AMA credit must meet the standards of the Physician’s Recognition Award and have been certified to be an academically rigorous course or activity.

 Many states require CRE credit to qualify as AMA PRA Category 1.
-However, there are other organizations that provide Category 1 creditas well.
+However, there are other organizations that provide Category 1 credit.
 These include:

 Make sure to follow the guidelines of your state.

-The need for course hours to maintain your medical license and further your skills doesn’t mean you need spend a lot of money or time on the courses.
-There are many CME courses that are available for free, or at low costs.
+The need for course hours to maintain your medical license and further your skills doesn’t mean you need to spend a lot of money or time on the courses.
+There are many CME courses that are available for free or at low cost.

-The ACCME has provided a tool that will help you Find a CME provider near you.
+The ACCME has a tool that will help you find a CME provider near you.

 It’s also possible to gain CME credit from more creative activities outside an accredited source.
 Here are some additional ways to earn Category I credit.